jmiryas/jmiryas/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=jmiryas.jmiryas)

 Hi!
-I'm Rizky Ramadhan, a passionate self-taught Flutter and Laravel developer from Indonesia.
+I'm Rizky Ramadhan, a passionate programmer from Indonesia.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.

-## I'm Flutter and Laravel Developer

-- 🌱 I’m currently learning Flutter
+## Contact

 - 📫 How to reach me: [email](mailto:jmiryas@gmail.com)

 ## Stats